-Basic shortbread cookies are the little black dress of the cookie world.
-Classic, dependable and can be dressed up or down in all manner of ways.
-They really are the best cookies to make and I adore making them.
-I have three other great shortbread recipes for you to try out, plus more in the pipeline this year.
-My Strawberry Shortbread Cookies are perfect all your round but super sweet for Valentine’s Day.
-Then my Pecan Shortbread dipped in Maple Glaze hits the spot in Autumn, followed by my Cranberry Orange Shortbread stars to enjoy during the festive season.
+I have other great shortbread recipes for you to try out.
+My Strawberry Shortbread Cookies are super sweet for Valentine’s Day and Lemon Shortbread is perfect all year round.
+Then my Pecan Shortbread dipped in Maple Glaze hits the spot in Autumn, followed by my Cranberry Orange Shortbread and Christmas Tree Shortbread to enjoy during the festive season.

 Not only do I show you how to make this easy all-butter shortbread dough that comes together in minutes, but I also share an impressive list of mix-in ideas to jazz up your buttery Shortbread Cookies if you wish.

 - Versatile.
 Shortbread is a fantastic base to use for all sorts of recipes.
-Along with cookie rounds, fingers, petticoat tails and slice n’ bake cookies, you can also make thumbprint cookies, stamped cookies and shortbread caramel bars.
+Along with cookie rounds, fingers, petticoat tails, and slice n’ bake cookies, you can also make thumbprint cookies, stamped cookies, and shortbread caramel bars.

 - Build your own adventure.
 The options are endless as to what you can flavour the shortbread with but also what you can decorate them with.
 You just gotta have fun with it!